DaurenAmanbayev/Cisco-Config-Backup-Collector/README.md

-# Welcome to the RemoteWork wiki!
+# Welcome to the Cisco Config Backup Collector / RemoteWork wiki!

 RemoteWork - Telnet and SSH auto command executor and configuration downloads.
 Usage for Cisco, Juniper other network devices and UNIX-like machines for easy and fast device configuration backups and management.